Public Art

 Northwest corner of Johnson & Merriam Drives

-This sculpture features an 8x8 limestone and steel tower with a large wind chime inside.
+This sculpture features an 8-foot limestone and steel tower with a large wind chime inside.
 The wind chime sounds counterpoint the busy intersection with a sense of calm.
 The work celebrates the timeless presence of wind on the site, tying into the memory of the original settlers of the region, the Kanza Tribe, which were known as the “People of the South Wind.”
 The artist team worked closely with UMKC composer Paul Rudy on the sound component of the piece.
 Once the tower was in place, the team performed an analysis of the resonance of the chamber, which allowed Paul to suggest the five exact notes that would resonate the most, and provide the richest sound experience.